bdusell/jitsu/README.md

 Phrame
 ======

-Phrame is a PHP framework for building modern, RESTful web applications.
+Phrame is a PHP framework for building modern web applications and REST APIs.
 It features a library of PHP classes and functions which help overcome the many shortcomings and idiosyncracies of the language and its standard library.

-Projects are designed to be trivial to install and configure on any system which has Apache set up to process `.php` and `.htaccess` files &ndash; a ubiquitous setup.
+Projects are designed to be trivial to install and configure on any system which has Apache set up to process `.php` and `.htaccess` files &ndash; a ubiquitous setup, especially in shared hosting environments.

-## Features ##
+## Motivation ##

-PHP comes with some rudimentary web development utilities out of the box such as superglobals `$_GET` and `$_POST`, but not only do these horribly break encapsulation, they are insufficient to support a full suite of REST API functions.
-What's worse is that many of these built-in features have awkward interfaces or use function names which are just plain difficult to remember.
+PHP comes with a rudimentary web development API out of the box in the form of "superglobal" variables such as `$_GET` and `$_SERVER`, a special file stream `php://input`, a host of built-in functions, and so on.
+Although workable, this API suffers from numerous problems.
+Not only does it horribly break encapsulation, it is insufficient to support a full suite of REST API functions without significant extra effort.
+What's worse is that many of these built-in features have awkward interfaces or use names which are just plain difficult to remember.
+How do I access the request URI?
+Is it a function call?
+A superglobal?
-For example, consider the function for HTML-escaping a string: its name is `htmlspecialchars`, and it accepts a bitmask for quoting options and a third argument for character encoding.
-This of course is not to be confused with the less useful `htmlentities`, which aggressively substitutes character entities wherever possible.
-Or consider the function to split a string by a delimiter: its name is `explode`, whereas the function named `str_split` actually partitions a string into chunks of a certain length.
+I already have variables `$_GET` and `$_COOKIE`, so whatever happened to `$_HEADER`?
+Surely `headers_list` returns the headers received in the request.
+<i>Ad nauseam</i>.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
 Much of this API comes in the form of static functions which can be accessed through auto-loading.
-A few global functions are defined during startup as well, mostly because they are expected to be used in HTML templates.
+A few global functions are included as well.

 * `Util` includes some must-have helper functions such as `Util::get` (array access with a default value), `Util::p` (debug printing), and `Util::template` (encapsulated PHP file inclusion)
-* Wrapper classes `XArray`, `XString`, and `XRegex` provide a rich, object-oriented interface to their native PHP counterparts
+* Wrapper classes `XArray`, `XString`, and `XRegex` provide a rich, object-oriented interface to their built-in PHP counterparts
 * `Request` and `Response` unify PHP's various methods for accessing data from the current HTTP request and building the HTTP response, respectively
 * `phrame\sql\Database` and `phrame\sql\Statement` are useful wrappers around